mcmonkeyprojects/KeyboardChatterBlocker/README.md

 - You can theoretically block any key on a keyboard that registers as a standard keypress.
 This includes weird special keys like a volume wheel.
 You might want to set volume wheels to threshold of zero if you have one.
 Extremely specialized keys (such as G Keys) might not be standard keypresses and thus not be blockable.
 If in doubt: try it and see!
 - You can block mouse buttons if you want (Left/Right/Middle/Forward/Backward).
 Be careful if you block left mouse button chatter: if you set the limit too high, you might become unable to double-click.
 If you get stuck, you can either uncheck the `Enabled` box to regain control and fix that, or, if needed, use Task Manager to kill the blocker program, and then edit the config file (see config notes below).
 - This only works in user-space.
 That is, the Windows login screen and other sensitive Windows protected input areas will not have chatter blocked.
-You might want to use a PIN or other login method to avoid chatter problems that affect a password login (see also issue #7).
+You might want to use a PIN or other login method to avoid chatter problems that affect a password login (see also [issue #7](https://github.com/mcmonkeyprojects/KeyboardChatterBlocker/issues/7)).

 ### Config File Notes

-**If you're the type of person to care about the config file and want to edit it manually,** The config file is literally just a `config.txt` file in the same folder as the executable.
+**If you're the type of person to care about the config file and want to edit it manually,** The config file is literally just a `config.txt` file in the same folder as the executable (unless you installed into Program Files, in which case the config file is at `%localappdata%/KeyboardChatterBlocker`).
 Each line is one setting to apply.
 Prefix a line with `#` to make it a comment.
 All uncommented (and non-blank) lines are settings, of the form `name: value`.
 The following settings are available:
 - `is_enabled`: Set to `true` to be activated as normal, or `false` to turn the chatter protection off.
 - `global_chatter`: Set to the time (in ms) for the default global keyboard chatter threshold.
 - `hide_in_system_tray`: Set to `true` to make the program hide in the system tray at start, or `false` to load as a visible GUI app.